 "I read The Phantom Tollbooth first when I was 10.
 I still have the book report I wrote, which began 'This is the best book ever.'"-Anna Quindlen, The New York Times

-"A classic...
-Humorous, full of warmth and real invention."-The New Yorker
+"A classic--Humorous, full of warmth and real invention."-The New Yorker

 WINNER 1963 - Kansas William White Master List

-Jules Feiffer is the author and illustrator of two novels for young readers, as well as several acclaimed picture books including Bark, George and Meanwhile....
-He has won numerous prizes for his cartoons, plays, and screenplays.
+Jules Feiffer is the author of several books for young readers, including The Man in the Ceiling and A Barrel of Laughs, a Vale of Tears, I Lost My Bear, Bark, George, and Meanwhile....
+He has won a number of prizes for his cartoons, plays, and screenplays.
 Mr. Feiffer lives in New York City.